 Base Kodiak will then transmit this information to the U.S. Defense Attache Office at the U.S. Embassy in Ottawa.

-G28 Q: Does the Float Plan need to be completed prior to receiving PCS Orders? *Updated 4/23/2020*
+Q: Does the Float Plan need to be completed prior to receiving PCS Orders?

 A: No. PCS Orders should be completed and issued as soon as possible.
 Moves should then be promptly uploaded in the Defense Personal Property System (DPS).
 The Float Plan should be finalized approximately 10 days prior to the anticipated day of departure and reviewed for a “go-no go” decision on the departure day.
 This process will ensure the plan incorporates all relevant policies, notices, or travel restrictions and responds to real-time conditions.

-A: Limited leave en route to a new duty station may be approved by the unit CO/OIC or the first O6/GS-15 in the chain of command.
-When considering requests to approve leave en route, commands should weigh all risk factors – including state and local government guidance, and the member’s plan for transportation, activities, lodging, and precautions.
+A: Domestic leave for all Military Personnel is authorized.
+All personnel must be aware of changing conditions in locations they intend to travel to and through when making travel decisions.
 Members are reminded to follow CDC guidelines for safe interactions in public whenever on leave.
-All leave en route, if approved, must be included in the member’s Float Plan.
-For more information, please refer to the most recent travel and leave ALCOAST SITREP.
+All leave en route must be included in the member’s Float Plan.
+For more information, please refer to the most recent travel and leave ALCOAST 096/21 SITREP 2.

-A: Commanding officers and officers in charge have the authority to set the approval level for the Float Plan.
-The Float Plan was specifically created to drive risk assessments and ongoing discussion between the PCS’ing member and their chain of command.
+A: Commands are authorized to delegate approving authority E7 or above.
+The Float Plan was created to ensure the safe transfer of member in the heightened-risk environment.
 Leaders at all levels should be engaged with their transferring members to ensure they identify the best solutions for each member’s specific scenario and individual needs.

-G32 Q: Will the Coast Guard begin requiring Float Plans every year from now on? *Updated 11/23/2020*
+Q: Will the Coast Guard begin requiring Float Plans every year from now on?

 A: No. Members not in receipt of PCS orders do not need to complete a Float Plan.
 Members executing fleet-ups and local “no-cost” moves are encouraged to communicate with their respective commands and utilize the normal process of negotiating departing/reporting dates.